Methow, Washington

 Methow (/ˈmɛthaʊ/ MET-how), is an unincorporated community in Okanogan County, Washington, United States.
-The community had a population of 262 at the 2000 census.
+The community had a population of 246 at the 2020 census.

 History

 Methow was founded in 1889 by W.A.
 Bolinger when he moved his store from the former mining boom-town at Squaw Creek (approx. 4 miles south).
 It is named after the Methow people, an Interior Salish people who lived in the area.
 The name "Methow" itself comes from the Okanagan placename /mətxʷú/, meaning "sunflower (seeds)".
 The unincorporated community has its own community center, post office, fire station, church, water system, and two parks.
 The Methow Store, originally built by W.A.
-Bolinger, is no longer in business as of 2009, nor is the town's restaurant.
+Bollinger, was closed for decades, but reopened in 2024.
+The town's restaurant is currently closed.
 The town is one of the principal starting points for rafting along the Methow River.

 The original Methow Store can be seen just off Washington State Route 153.
 Directly across the street sits a large historic stone house and homestead that was built by the Bolinger family.
 This small town is also host to two old single room schoolhouses.
 One of these schoolhouses sits just north of the Methow Store, and most people recognize it as "the old log cabin".
 The other schoolhouse is now used as a community center.
 The Methow Church was formed over a century ago.
-Methow’s population has stayed consistent for the past several decades at about fifty people.
+Methow's population has stayed consistent for the past several decades at about fifty people.
 The population of the surrounding area, the Methow Valley, has grown significantly over the past two decades.